RandomTimeLP/RTS_DataBase/README.md

 ### Update notes

 - added Events
-you can now add an @DatabaseEvent.<on_create, on_update, on_delete> on a function and get the record being proccessed by one of these events
+you can now add an @DatabaseEvent.<on_create, on_update, on_delete>(databasename) on a function and get the record being proccessed by one of these events

 # How to use